At a Glance

 ✨Tip Number 3

 Prepare to discuss specific examples of your experience with building surveys and project management.
-Be ready to explain how you've successfully managed contractors and ensured quality standards in previous roles, as this will be crucial for the interview.
+Be ready to explain how you've successfully managed contractors and ensured quality standards in previous roles, as this will be crucial for the position.

 ✨Tip Number 4